 In an effort to understand the prevalence of these disparate opinions of corporate personhood, Bonora Rountree conducted an online survey of 300 jury-eligible California residents.
 We look at the issue of corporate personhood through the lens of public opinion.
 Our goal is to develop insights for jury selection strategies in cases where a corporation is a party.
-This research is part of our mission to inform lawyers and judges about the existence of biases that might influence jurors’ ability to be fair and impartial, and to encourage voir dire conditions that allow for a thorough exploration of jurors’ potential biases.
+This research is part of our mission to inform lawyers and judges about the existence of biases that might influence jurors’ ability to be fair and impartial while also encouraging voir dire conditions that allow for a thorough exploration of those biases.

 Corporations as Persons Before the Law